LexiPugh/05-cw-game-water-drop/README.md

 # charity: water – Water Drop Game Starter
-In this game, users collect as many falling water drops as possible while avoiding pollutants (bad drops).
+In this game, users collect as many falling water drops as possible.
 Users tap to collect drops before they hit the ground.
-Include a score counter, feedback messages, and penalties for "bad drops" to make it more engaging.
 You’ll be working from a partially built version of the game.
 Some functionality is already provided, and your job is to complete the rest.

 ## What’s Already Done